JIA-0302/Analytics/README.md

     . venv/Scripts/activate
     ```

-    This allows us manage and resolve dependenices easily
+    This allows us to manage and resolve dependencies easily.

-2. Install dependencies:
+2. Install dependencies

     To install all the required dependencies, run the following command:
     ```